felixagbavor/bmes_550/README.md

 ### Runing the Code

-Add your full **python.exe path** to **pythonexe.txt** file. **Delete** all other python paths present in pythonexe.txt file. only your python.txt path should be present. example path: C:/Users/agbav/AppData/Local/Programs/Python/Python38-32/python.exe
+- Add your full **python.exe path** to **pythonexe.txt** file.
+- **Delete** all other python paths present in pythonexe.txt file.
+Only your python.txt path should be present.
+- Example path: C:/Users/agbav/AppData/Local/Programs/Python/Python38-32/python.exe

 Add the **project folder** as an alias to **httpd.conf** in appache.
 Click [here](https://serverfault.com/questions/7323/httpd-conf-and-setting-up-an-alias) to learn about adding aliases in apache.

-**open ct_ui.php on localhost to view upload page.** if the project alias is prjfolder, then open localhost/prjfolder/public/ct_ui.php
+**open ct_ui.php on localhost to view upload page.**
+If the project alias is prjfolder, then open `localhost/prjfolder/public/ct_ui.php`.

 ### Database Fields

-- user VARCHAR(30) - user uploading or retrieving images
+- `user VARCHAR(30)` - user uploading or retrieving images
-- file_id VARCHAR(50) - name of file uploaded by the user
+- `file_id VARCHAR(50)` - name of file uploaded by the user
-- upload_datetime TEXT - date and time of file upload
+- `upload_datetime TEXT` - date and time of file upload
-- PRIMARY KEY (user, file_id)
+- `PRIMARY KEY (user, file_id)`